 Is there anything about the thriller Immortal, where you play Joe, which drew you to the role?

 The script only said two things about my character, that he was intimidating and had a low voice.
 Again, after working with Samm Levine, he gave me the subtleties of my performance.
 I drew on all the kids I have mentored and how they don’t really listen to me most of the time!
-But in the end they later realize I might have something to share with them.
+But in the end they later realise I might have something to share with them.

 Who is Hank in the short drama that’s recently been released?